 FISH OIL CAPSULES- fish oil among its many benefits will "lubricate" arthritic joints.
 Take them for a few months and you should start to experience less discomfort in your achy joints.

-A BRIEF NOTE ON VITAMINS AND SUPPLEMENTS-In the United States vitamins and nutritional supplements are not under the jurisdiction of the the FDA.
-Because of this there are a lot of "snake oil salesman" out there.
-Particularly on the internet you will find outrageous claims made by people looking to make a quick buck.
 Secondly, if you buy low grade quality vitamins they either will be manufactured from very cheap sources or many times you will not get the actual dose listed on the bottle.
 Your 500mg. of vitamin C may actually only contain 400mg.(as an example).

 I am a big believer in the value of nutritional supplements but believe you also have to rely on natural food sources as well as vitamins to get a balanced mix for a healthy diet.
 Never use vitamins and supplements as a quick fix for poor eating habits.